flintlib/flint/doc/source/ca.rst

     This function should only be called after all :type:`ca_t` instances referring to this context have been cleared.

+.. function:: void ca_ctx_print(const ca_ctx_t ctx)

+    Prints a description of the context *ctx* to standard output.
+    This will give a complete listing of the cached fields in *ctx*.

 Memory management for numbers
 -------------------------------------------------------------------------------